 Tertiary education is where France really thrives, with four of its universities ranking in the top 100: Université PSL, Institut Polytechnique de Paris, Sorbonne University and Université Paris-Saclay.

 France offers a huge range of higher education options, including 72 universities, 271 Doctoral schools and 227 engineering schools, with more than 1,200 programmes taught in English.
 Around 12% of university students in France are international.

 Are you educated when it comes to international health insurance?

-If you are planning to move abroad in time for the start of the new academic year, it is absolutely imperative that you not only research your destination’s rules around health (e.g. are students required to be vaccinated?) but also take out comprehensive international health insurance.
-This will protect you and your family in the event of a medical emergency, and that includes COVID-19.
-Speak to William Russell today to find out more.
+If you are planning to move abroad in time for the start of the new academic year, it’s important that you not only research your destination’s rules around health (e.g. are students required to be vaccinated?) but also take out comprehensive international health insurance.
+This will protect you and your family in the event of a medical emergency.
+Speak to us at William Russell to find out more.